 Am I comparing the Nazi death camps to Ron DeSantis’ stunt?
 No. What I am saying is this: both have the same mindset, which is an inhumane level of cruelty.

-In this essay, I will examine the machinations of fascism and its fundamentals, its instruments of implementation, its frontal assault on Democracy, which we are fending off now.
+In this essay, I will examine the machinations of fascism and its fundamentals, its instruments of implementation, and its frontal assault on democracy, which we are fending off now.
 It will show the parallels between slaveholders, the Third Reich, and our former President.

 “By means of shrewd lies, unremittingly repeated, it is possible to make people believe that heaven is hell and hell heaven.
 The greater the lie, the more readily it will be believed.”
 Adolf Hitler

 Slaveholders in the South saturated the land with lies about Afro-Americans, as well as poor whites.
 The basic lie was that Afro-Americans weren’t human, and therefore naturally suited for slave labor.
 The disinformation of Afro-Americans has deep roots.
 Thomas Jefferson weighed in, stating that separation from loved ones mattered little to African Americans.

 Destitute whites were included in this broadside propaganda.
 Preachers, as dictated by slaveholders, promulgated this false concept, and even cherry-picked, out-of-context Bible passages, to justify Afro-American bondage and cruelty.